openforcefield/yammbs/README.md

     datasets="OpenFF Industry Benchmark Season 1 v1.1",
     spec_name="default",
 )
 ```

-After retrieving it, probably after applying some filters, you can dump it to disk to avoid pulling down all of the data from the server again.
+After retrieving it - and after applying filters to remove problematic records - you can dump it to disk to avoid pulling down all of the data from the server again.

 ```python
 with open("qcsubmit.json", "w") as f: